anasfanani/magisk-autoboot/README.md

 ## Manual Patching

-If you're an advanced user and want to patch your boot image manually without implementing minimum battery percentage threshold, follow these steps:
+If you're an advanced user and want go trough hard way, follow this:

 ### Preparation